2003 Dallas Cowboys season

-The 2003 Dallas Cowboys season was the 44th season for the team in the National Football League (NFL).
-Coming off three consecutive 5–11 seasons, Dallas hired former New York Giants, New York Jets, and New England Patriots coach Bill Parcells.
+The 2003 Dallas Cowboys season was the 44th season for the team in the National Football League (NFL) and the first under head coach Bill Parcells.
+For the first time since 1989, Emmitt Smith was not on the opening day roster, culminating with for the first time since 1987, neither Michael Irvin (1988-1999), Aikman (1989-2000) on the roster either.
+Coming off three consecutive 5–11 seasons, Dallas hired former New York Giants, New England Patriots, and New York Jets coach Bill Parcells.
 In a scheduling coincidence, the Cowboys faced all three said teams in the 2003 regular season.
+The team was vastly improved and posted a 10–6 record (the best finish in the Parcells era), clinching their first winning season since 1998 and clinching their first playoff berth since 1999.
+In the Wild Card round of the playoffs the team lost to the eventual NFC champion Carolina Panthers 29–10.